kmac420/stock-dependencies-for-woocommerce/stock-dependencies-for-woocommerce/readme.txt

 == Privacy ==

-The Stock Dependencies for WooCommerce plugin does not affect the way personal information is collected or stored within your WooCommerce store.
+The Stock Dependencies for WooCommerce plugin does not affect the way personal information is collected or stored within your WooCommerce store or your WordPress installation.

 == Open Source ==